qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 in the layout.
 As usual first you need to select the items using one of the options seen above;
 at this point the actions can be found in the :menuselection:`Edit` menu.
 When using the Paste action, the elements will be pasted according to the current mouse position.
-When using the :menuselection:`Edit --> Paste in Place` action, the elements will be pasted in the current page, according to their position in their initial page.
+Using the :menuselection:`Edit --> Paste in Place` action or pressing :kbd:`Ctrl+Shift+V` will paste the items into the current page, at the same position they were in their initial page.
 It ensures to copy/paste items at the same place, from page to page.

 .. note::
    HTML items can not be copied in this way.
 As a workaround, use the **[Add Frame]** button in the :menuselection:`Item Properties` tab.